wp-plugins/thinktwit/readme.txt

 == Upgrade Notice ==

+= 1.6.0 =
+- Multiple bug fixes!
+Your cache will automatically be cleared on upgrade due to a database change.

 = 1.4.0 =
 - URGENT: Everyone MUST download this new version or ThinkTwit will cease to work COMPLETELY and FOREVER.
-Twitter have depcrecated the v1.0 of their API and this upgrade fixes it.
+Twitter have deprecated the v1.0 of their API and this upgrade fixes it.
 You MUST also follow the Installation instructions to get the update to work! - please read these before upgrading!